Tropicana Club: History

 The Tropicana evolved out of a nightclub called Edén Concert, operated in the late 1930s by the late Cuban impresario Victor de Correa.
 The club was a combination casino and cabaret located on a rented property in Marianao from Guillermina Pérez Chaumont, known as Mina.
 The tropical gardens of the Villa Mina provided a natural setting for an outdoor cabaret.
 In December 1939, de Correa moved his company of singers, dancers and musicians into a converted mansion located on the estate.
 De Correa provided the food and entertainment, while Rafael Mascaro and Luis Bular operated the casino located in the chandeliered dining room of the estate's mansion.
+Costumes designed by Juan Emilio Daudinot.
 Originally known as El Beau-Site, de Correa decided to rename it The Tropicana.
 With a fanfare from the Alfredo Brito Orchestra El Tropicana opened on December 30, 1939.
 Martín Fox, a gambler rented table space in the casino.
 By 1950 he took over the lease of what would become The Tropicana, he hired Max Borges Jr. to design an expansion that would be known as Los Arcos de Cristal.